 The Petřín funicular railway climbs to the top of Petřín Hill, with scenic views of the city below.
 The funicular not only spares visitors the long, steep climb, but it’s fun in its own right (especially for kids).
 Find the lower station near the Újezd tram stop (trams 9, 12, 20, 22) in Malá Strana.

 As a visitor, it’s unlikely you’ll ever need to drive in Prague.
 The older, central parts of the city are warrens of one-way streets, while the wider roads that radiate outside the center are choked with traffic.
-To make matters worse, many districts have limited street parking to residents only, and finding a legal parking spot can be time-consuming.
+To make matters worse, in many districts street parking is limited to residents, and finding a legal parking spot can be time-consuming.
 The best advice is to stow the vehicle and opt for public transport.

-Uber, Bolt and locally owned Liftago are highly popular, relatively cheap ride-share apps.
+Uber, Bolt and locally-owned Liftago are highly popular, relatively cheap ride-share apps.
 AAA Taxi is a reliable, traditional radio-taxi service.
-Dishonest drivers remain a problem and it’s better to order a vehicle over the phone or website than hail one directly on the street.
+Dishonest drivers remain a problem and it’s better to order a vehicle via an app, over the phone or online than hail one directly on the street.